A Guide for Bloggers Who Want to Go Beyond Just Keywords

 Ensure your Pinterest profile, board titles, and pin descriptions consistently reflect the broader topic so the algorithm assigns the correct annotations.

-This is where many pins go wrong.
+This is also where many pins quietly lose momentum.

 To optimize your pins for visibility, a strong Pinterest description should: